reflectoring/reflectoring.github.io/_posts/2020-12-18-spring-boot-elasticsearch.md

 - **Repositories**: We define methods in an interface, and Elasticsearch queries are generated from method names at runtime.

-- **ElasticsearchRestTemplate**: We create queries with method chaining and native queries to have more control over creating Elasticsearch queries in relatively complex scenarios.
+- **`ElasticsearchRestTemplate`**: We create queries with method chaining and native queries to have more control over creating Elasticsearch queries in relatively complex scenarios.

 We will look at these two ways in much more detail in the following sections.

 ## Creating the Application and Adding Dependencies

-Let us first create our application with the [Spring Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.3.6.RELEASE&packaging=jar&jvmVersion=11&groupId=io.pratik.elasticsearch&artifactId=productsearchapp&name=productsearchapp&description=Demo%20project%20for%20Elasticsearch%20with%20Spring%20Boot&packageName=io.pratik.elasticsearch.productsearchapp&dependencies=web,lombok,thymeleaf) by including the dependencies for web, thymeleaf, and lombok.
+Let's first create our application with the [Spring Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.3.6.RELEASE&packaging=jar&jvmVersion=11&groupId=io.pratik.elasticsearch&artifactId=productsearchapp&name=productsearchapp&description=Demo%20project%20for%20Elasticsearch%20with%20Spring%20Boot&packageName=io.pratik.elasticsearch.productsearchapp&dependencies=web,lombok,thymeleaf) by including the dependencies for web, thymeleaf, and lombok.
 We are adding `thymeleaf` dependencies to add an user interface to the application.

-We will now add the `Spring Data` dependencies in our Maven `pom.xml` for interacting with Elasticsearch:
+We will now add the `spring-data-elasticsearch` dependency in our Maven `pom.xml`:

 ```xml
   <dependency>